ConnorGutman/pokedex/README.md

 ## Running the Pokedex

-If this is your first time running the Pokedex, start by populating the database with some demo data:
+If this is your first time running the Pokedex, start by populating the database with some demo pokemon data:

 `python demopokemon.py`